jparrpearson/python-chinese-pinyin-translator/README.md

 Translation can be applied to either a single file, all files in a directory (including nested directories).

-For example, to translate a file `台灣.txt` in the `test` directory:
+For example, to translate a file `test1.txt` in the `test` directory:
 ```
-python translate.py -f test/台灣.txt
+python translate.py -f test/test1.txt
 ```

 ### Options